ItsKhaled/ItsKhaled.github.io/README.md

 > X-Cache: HIT <br />
 > X-Cache-Hits: 1 <br />

-Here we can see that the page supports caching which can prevent the website from slowing down and keep loading, based on maximum page age.
+Here we can see that the page supports caching, which can prevent the website from slowing down and keep loading based on maximum page age.

 > Access-Control-Allow-Origin: * <br />